feugy/melodie/README.md

 ## Releasing

-Release process is fairly automated: it will generate changelog, bump version, and build melodie for different platform, creating several artifacts which are either packages (snap, AppImage, Nsis) or plain files (zip).
+Release process is fairly automated: it will generate changelog, bump version, and build melodie for different platform, creating several artifacts which are either packages (snap, AppImage, Nsis, appx) or plain files (zip).

-Theses artifacts will be either published on their respective store (snapcraft...) or uploaded to github as a release.
+Theses artifacts will be either published on their respective store (snapcraft, windows app store...) or uploaded to github as a release.
-Once a Github release is published, users who installed an auto-updatable package (snap, AppImage, Nsis) will get the new version auto-magically.
+Once a Github release is published, users who installed an auto-updatable package (snap, AppImage, Nsis, appx) will get the new version auto-magically.

+Windows app store release can not be automated: Github CI will build the appx package, but it must be manually submitted to the [windows app store][].

 1. When ready, bump the version on local machine: